Dyalog/APLCourse/docs/Selecting-from-lists.md

 0 123 8364 246
 ```

+!!!
+Warning "Version Warning"
+	- The function *where* `⍸⍵` is not available in version 12.1 as it was introduced in version 16.0.
+	- In Dyalog Classic the glyph `⍸` is unavailable, and is instead represented by `⎕U2378`.
+It is a good idea to name this e.g. `Where←⎕U2378`.

 ## Replicate/Compress
 Finding the indices of a boolean array using the **where** function `⍸⍵` is an unnecessary extra step since we know that indices will never be repeated in this case.